Skip to content

 Covering Coughs and Sneezes

 When you need to cough or sneeze, cover your mouth and nose with a tissue or use the inside of your elbow rather than your hands.
-This practice prevents droplets containing infectious agents from becoming airborne and contaminating nearby surfaces.
+Using your hands to cover a cough or sneeze transfers pathogens directly to your palms, turning them into a vehicle for contaminated touch.
 Dispose of used tissues immediately in a lined waste receptacle and wash your hands right away.
+Even if you feel well, adopting this habit consistently helps protect those around you who may be more vulnerable to respiratory illness.

 Maintaining Physical Distance

-Keeping a safe distance from individuals who are showing signs of illness can reduce your risk of contracting respiratory infections.
+Physical distancing means keeping a safe distance from individuals who are showing signs of illness to reduce your risk of contracting respiratory infections.
 When possible, maintain at least two metres of separation from anyone who is coughing, sneezing, or appears unwell.
-In crowded indoor environments where distancing is difficult, consider wearing a mask to provide an additional layer of protection.
+In indoor, poorly ventilated spaces, this buffer is especially important because respiratory droplets linger longer in still air.
+Physical distancing is most effective when combined with good ventilation, hand hygiene, and respiratory etiquette, rather than applied as a standalone measure.

 Staying Home When Ill

 One of the most responsible things you can do to prevent the spread of disease is to stay home when you are feeling unwell.
-Going to work, school, or social gatherings while symptomatic puts others at risk and can prolong your own recovery.
-If you develop symptoms such as fever, persistent cough, vomiting, or diarrhoea, remain at home until you have been symptom-free for at least twenty-four hours without the use of symptom-suppressing medication.
+If you develop symptoms such as fever, persistent cough, vomiting, or diarrhoea, remain at home and rest until you have been symptom-free for at least twenty-four hours without the use of symptom-suppressing medication.
+Children showing symptoms of illness should also be kept home from school or childcare, regardless of how mild the symptoms may appear, to prevent transmission within their peer groups and to staff who may be vulnerable.

 Vaccination and Immunization

 Vaccination is one of the greatest public health achievements in history, having eradicated or significantly reduced the prevalence of numerous deadly diseases.
-Staying up to date with recommended vaccinations protects both you and the broader community through herd immunity, which occurs when a sufficient proportion of the population is immune to a disease, making its spread unlikely.
+Staying up to date with recommended vaccinations protects both you and the broader community through herd immunity, the phenomenon by which sufficient immune coverage in a population prevents a pathogen from circulating efficiently enough to reach those who remain unprotected.

 Routine Vaccinations